John Russell Pope

-Biography

-Early life
+Early life and education

-Pope was born in New York City in 1874, the son of a successful portrait painter and his wife.
-He studied architecture at Columbia University and graduated in 1894.
-He was the first recipient of the Rome Prize to attend the newly founded American Academy in Rome, a training ground for the designers of the "American Renaissance."
-He would remain involved with the Academy until his death.
+Pope was born in New York City, on April 24, 1874, the son of a successful portrait painter and his wife.
+He studied architecture at Columbia University, where he graduated in 1894.
+He was the first recipient of the Rome Prize to attend the newly founded American Academy in Rome, a training ground for the designers of the American Renaissance.
+He would remain involved with the academy until his death.

 Pope traveled for two years through Italy and Greece, where he studied, sketched and made measured drawings of more Romanesque, Gothic, and Renaissance structures than he did of the remains of ancient buildings.
 Pope was one of the first architectural students to master the use of the large-format camera, with glass negatives.
 Pope attended the École des Beaux-Arts in Paris in 1896, honing his Beaux-Arts style.

+Career

-After returning to New York in 1900, he worked for a few years in the office of Bruce Price before opening his own practice.
+In 1900, after returning to New York City, Pope worked for a few years in the office of Bruce Price before opening his own practice.

-American architect

-Throughout his career, Pope designed private houses such as The Waves, his personal residence at Newport, Rhode Island, and public buildings in addition to the Jefferson Memorial and the National Gallery, such as the massive Masonic House of the Temple (1911–1915), also in Washington, and the triumphal arch Theodore Roosevelt Memorial (1936) at the American Museum of Natural History in New York City.
+Pope designed private houses, such as The Waves, his personal residence in Newport, Rhode Island, and public buildings in addition to the Jefferson Memorial, the National Gallery of Art, the Masonic House of the Temple, all in Washington, D.C., and the triumphal arch Theodore Roosevelt Memorial (1936) at the American Museum of Natural History in New York City.

 He designed the extension of the Henry Clay Frick mansion in New York City that created the Garden Court and music room, among other features, as the house was expanded to be operated as a museum.

-In 1912 he submitted several proposals for the Lincoln Memorial, but lost out to Henry Bacon.
+In 1912, he submitted several proposals for the Lincoln Memorial, but lost out to Henry Bacon.

 In 1919, he developed a master plan for the future growth of Yale University.
 Pope's plan for Yale was significantly revised by James Gamble Rogers in 1921, who had more sympathy for the requirements of the city of New Haven, Connecticut.
 Rogers did keep the Collegiate Gothic unifying theme offered by Pope.
 Pope's original plan is a prime document in the City Beautiful movement in city planning.
-Pope won a Silver Medal in the 1932 Summer Olympics for his design of the Payne Whitney Gymnasium.

 His firm's designs alternated between revivals of Gothic, Georgian, eighteenth-century French, and classical styles.
 Pope designed the Henry E. Huntington mausoleum on the grounds of The Huntington Library in southern California.
 He later used the design as a prototype for the Jefferson Memorial in Washington, D.C.
 The Jefferson Memorial and the National Gallery of Art were both neoclassical, modeled by Pope on the Roman Pantheon.